This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 A Siberian Husky jumping a fence

-A four foot fence just isn’t enough to contain a dog that wants to jump.
-I recommend fences that are at least six feet tall, as this is enough to stop most dogs jumping.
+A four-foot fence just isn’t enough to contain a dog that wants to jump.
+I recommend fences at least six feet tall, as this is enough to stop most dogs jumping.
 Extra height also discourages climbing.

 Height isn’t the only factor though – strength also matters.
 Strong dogs can rip thin wire fencing or batter down weak wooden joints.
 Here are the options to consider: